-Treatment with Amprolium is very effective, but it’s best to start as soon as possible.
+Treatment with Amprolium is very effective, but starting as soon as possible is best.

 If you want to know more, check out our complete guide on coccidiosis, its symptoms, treatments, and a detailed explanation of the life cycle of the exotic parasite that’s causing the disease.

 Several parasitic worms can invade a chicken.
 Birds become infected by eating eggs or larvae from the ground.
 They can also get infected by eating intermediate hosts like earthworms.
 Eggs can survive months in the soil and can be transmitted via clothes and shoes.

 Tapeworms, threadworms, and roundworms target the intestines and live in the intestinal lining.
 They cause inflammation of the intestines (enteritis) and mucus.
 Worms can also burst blood vessels, resulting in blood in the droppings.
 The sheer presence of worms can also cause physical damage to the intestinal lining.

-As if the worms are not enough of a problem themselves, they can also bring along other parasitic visitors.
-These parasites can also damage the intestinal linings and cause bloody droppings.
-For example, cecal worms can bring in a parasite causing blackhead disease in chickens.
+If the worms are not enough of a problem, they can also bring other parasitic visitors.
+These parasites can also damage intestinal linings and cause bloody droppings.
+For example, cecal worms can bring in a parasite, causing blackhead disease in chickens.
 In the case of blackhead disease, chickens have rather sulfur-colored droppings due to liver damage.